bocoup/jqfundamentals.com/content/javascript-basics/index.md

 ## A comment about comments

 Comments can be a useful tool for explaining what's happening in a piece of code.
+The contents of a comment will have no effect whatsoever on how your code runs.
 Some people like to heavily comment their code, while others prefer to include comments only to explain things that may not be immediately obvious.

 JavaScript allows for single-line and multi-line comments.
 A single-line comment begins with `//`; a multi-line comment begins with `/*` and ends with `*/`.